shukriadams/tetrifact/README.md

 [![Build Status](https://travis-ci.org/shukriadams/tetrifact.svg?branch=develop)](https://travis-ci.org/shukriadams/tetrifact)

-Tetrifact is a server that stores build arfefacts.
+Tetrifact is a server for storeing build arfefacts.
 It was originally written as a storage solution for continuous integration in the games industry, where frequent and large builds consume a lot of storage space and can be cumbersome to retrieve by automated process.

+### Features

+- reduces storage space by sharing identical files across builds (file deduplication)
+- performs well on Unreal-scale projects with very large data footprints and file counts
+- stores files individually compressed
+- supports tagging of builds
-Tetrifact cuts down on storage space by sharing identical files across builds.
-It exposes an HTTP REST API so it can easily be integrated into your CI build and test chain.
+- Exposes an HTTP REST API for easier integration with your CI and test chain

-It is implemented in C# for Dotnetcore 3.1, and will run on any system that supports this framework.
+- Written Linux-first in C# on Dotnetcore 3.1, runs on any system that supports this framework

 ## Demo